parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 s.close()
 ```

-#### since we now know we can control the Cs as seen below we need the Bs to be a memory address so we can sent it to a place where we control aka the Cs
+#### Since we now know we can control the Cs as seen below we need the Bs to be a memory address so we can sent it to a place where we control aka the Cs

 <img src="/images/debugger.png">